 Four different ways to receive ordination through the CUA:

-- FastTrack: Many come to the CUA as experienced clergy, having come to a Universalist understanding during their ministry.
-For those who qualify with both ministry experience, and a traditional theological education, the process is simple: We check your references, and background.
+- Fast Track: If you already have both your degree and ministry experience (see above), we will fast track your application.
+The process is simple: We check your references, and background.
 You write a few papers, and discuss things with our ordination committee.
 Assuming it’s a good fit, we will either officially recognize your existing ordination, or ordain you ourselves—whichever is best for your situation.